preethammadapura/basespace-help-1/_docs/articles/tutorials/upload-data-using-web-uploader.md

 ---
 layout: article
-title: How to Upload data using the web uploader
+title: How to Upload data using the Web Uploader
 hide_welcome_banner: true
 ---

-BaseSpace recently made available, the data upload feature that was previously generated on Illumina sequencing instruments.
-This simple-to-use feature is accessible from any project to which the user has write access to.
-The following steps exlplain the process:
+BaseSpace recently made a data upload feature available to upload data that was previously generated on Illumina sequencing instruments.
+This simple-to-use feature is accessible from any project to which you have write access.
+The following steps explain the process:
 <br />
 <br />
 {% step 1, /images/tutorials/web-uploader-import-button_767x270.png, Choose Project %}
-The user can choose any desired Project that he/she has write access to or [create a new project](/tutorials/create-a-new-project) and click on the 'Import' button at the top.
+You can choose any desired Project that you have write access to or [create a new project](/tutorials/create-a-new-project) by clicking on **New Project...**
+Once the Project has been chosen, simply click on the 'Import' button at the top.
 {% endstep %}

 {% step 2, /images/tutorials/web-uploader-file-selector-window_767x378.png, Upload Files %}
-The user can then either “Drag and drop” one or more files (of the same type) into the webpage or click on “select files” and select which files they would like to upload from a file browser. **For one upload session, only one kind of files can be uploaded.**
+You can then either “Drag and drop” one or more files (of the same type) into the webpage or click on “select file” and select which file(s) you would like to upload from a file browser. **For one upload session, only one kind of files can be uploaded.**
 {% endstep %}

 {% callout note, NOTE %}